tmcw/mapmakers-cheatsheet/README.md

       - Too much and the points just represent presence - like tweets
         - Create a heatmap with [Leaflet.heat](https://github.com/Leaflet/Leaflet.heat) or QGIS heatmap plugin.
 If you use QGIS heatmap, start again at Raster.
+      - Tons of data, and you don't need labels?
+Use [datamaps](https://github.com/ericfischer/datamaps).
   - Polygons
     - How much data?
       - Just enough